 The Journey of Self-Discovery

 The ugly duckling's journey is not just a physical one, but also a deeply personal one.
 As he navigates the world, encountering various creatures and experiencing different environments, he begins to question his own worth and identity.
 He internalizes the negative judgments of others, leading to feelings of self-doubt and despair.
-However, through his resilience and unwavering spirit, he ultimately discovers his true self and finds his place in the world.
+That said, through his resilience and unwavering spirit, he ultimately discovers his true self and finds his place in the world.

 Challenging Societal Norms